 Two CARA (The Catholic Legal Immigration Network, the American Immigration Council and the Refugee and Immigrant Center of Education and Legal Services, and AILA) volunteers have been barred from entrance to South Texas Family Residential Center in Dilley, Texas.
 These and other volunteers provide critical support to detained asylum seekers in need of legal representation.
 “We see 80 to 100 clients a day so having two more people who both speak Spanish and can talk to clients and can help with paperwork, we can see more clients,” explains Brian Hoffman, an attorney working on th

 By Louise Maria Puck, Intern

 CLINIC’s new Center for Immigrant Integration seeks to encourage and facilitate the development of immigrant integration initiatives throughout its network through the creation of resources and trainings and through the dissemination of best practices currently present in CLINIC affiliate agencies.

 CLINIC congratulates the following affiliates and staff upon receiving BIA recognition and accreditation, respectively:

 Hispanic Affairs Project (HAP), Montrose, CO received agency recognition on April 15, 2015, and on the same date two staff received partial accreditation: Nicole Bernal Ruiz, Program Director, and Marketa Zubkova, Legal Worker.

-CLINIC congratulates the following program staff on receiving Board of Immigration Appeals (BIA) credentials as accredited representatives:
+CLINIC congratulates the following program staff who received initial credentials as Board of Immigration Appeals (BIA) accredited representatives: